Texas Workers Compensation Insurance (QUOTES, COST & COVERAGE)

 Assists With Recovery.
 Not only does Texas workers’ compensation insurance assist with lost wages and medical expenses, but it also covers some of the cost that is associated with any training or rehabilitation that employees may need so that they can return back to work.
 Moreover, should an employee be unable to return to work, the insurance will provide him or her with training that will better suit his or her new needs.

 Helps Employees’ Loved Ones.
 Workers’ compensation insurance can also protect the loved ones of your employees.
 For example, it protects from the hardships that lost wages could impose on a family.
 In the extremely unfortunate event that a worker perishes as a result of his or her injuries or illness, workers comp insurance will likely cover at least some, if not all, of the funeral expenses.
 Some packages also offer surviving family members benefits.

-For these reasons, Texas workers' compensation coverage is a sound business investment.
-It protects your employees, their loves ones, your business - and you - from the financial hardships and the legal repercussions that could come about in the unfortunate event that one of your workers is injured or becomes ill while on the job.
-It is a requirement in most states, and because of the several benefits that this insurance offers, it's easy to see why.
-See TX workers comp class codes for more information.
+For these reasons, Texas workers’ compensation coverage is a sound business investment.
+It protects your employees, their loves ones, your business – and you – from the financial hardships and the legal repercussions that could come about in the unfortunate event that one of your workers is injured or becomes ill while on the job.
+It is a requirement in most states, and because of the several benefits that this insurance offers, it’s easy to see why.

 What Does Texas Workers Compensation Insurance Cover?

 Workers compensation insurance cover only work-related injury or illness including: lost wages, medical expenses, and other benefits to employees who may become injured or sick while they are working.
 It’s a sound business investment, as it protects your most important asset: your employees.